 8. Swagman XC Cross-Country 2-Bike Hitch Mount Rack

-A friend in need once asked me to borrow him my hitch rack.
+A friend in need once asked me to borrow him the best hitch bike racks.
 However, he wasn’t able to load his bike, which had a 50 cm frame.
 If I had owned Swagman XC Cross-Country, that would’ve been possible because it supports frames up to 59 cm.

 Swagman states that using XC Cross-Country is a secure and stress-free way to transport bikes.
-They back up that claim with the fact that the rack grasps bikes both by the wheels and the frames at the same time.
+They back up that claim with the fact that the rack grasps bikes both by the wheels and the bike frame at the same time.

-XC Cross-Country is compatible with 2” and 1 1/4” hitch openings and can fit up to two bicycles with a wheel size ranging from 20” to 29”.
-Furthermore, the maximum carrying capacity is 35 lbs per bike, which is a standard for lightweight racks.
-Additionally, unlike some other competing products, this one folds up vertically.
-That feature is useful because it could give me even more clearance in tight spots.
+XC Cross-Country is compatible with 2” and 1 1/4” openings and can fit up to two bicycles with a wheel size ranging from 20” to 29”.
+The maximum carrying bike capacity is 35 lbs per bike, which is a standard for lightweight racks.
+Unlike some other competing products, this one folds up vertically.
+That feature is useful because it could give me even more vehicle clearance in tight spots.

-Above all, I’ve included the Swagman XC Cross-Country on this best hitch bike rack list because it’s easily adjustable and can fit a wide variety of frames.
+Above all, I’ve included the Swagman XC Cross-Country on this hanging bike racks list because it’s easily adjustable and can fit a wide variety of bike frames.
 This rack will be a good choice for those who don’t need sturdy platforms and want to save a coin or two.

 9. Swagman Chinook Hitch Bike Rack

-The first product that I bought wasn’t the best hitch bike rack at all.
-As soon as I got home, I realized that it didn’t have a locking pin for the hitch.
+The first product that I bought wasn’t the racks at all.
+As soon as I got home, I realized that it didn’t have a locking hitch pin for the hitch.
 So, I had to postpone packing for the trip, go back to the store and buy one.
 I could’ve picked Swagman Chinook that day, but I’m not sure why I didn’t.
-If I had, I would’ve gotten a locking pin with it.
+If I had, I would’ve gotten a locking hitch pin with it.

 Swagman states that Chinook is one of their latest products.
 They take pride in its state-of-the-art design, durability, and user-friendly features.
 At first glance, Chinook looks modern and streamlined.
 Simplicity is the key characteristic of this model because I could install it with ease.
-Moreover, the design doesn’t jeopardize the compatibility with numerous different frames.
+The design doesn’t jeopardize the compatibility with many frames.

-Still, I would really like to emphasize the quality of the tire cradles and the ratchet straps that firmly grasp the wheels, as well as the adjustable locking hooks that help secure the frames to the rack.
-It seems to me that Swagman has given the security characteristics of this model some thought.
+Still, I would like to emphasize the quality of the tire cradles and the straps that firmly grasp the wheels and the adjustable hooks that help secure the frames to the hitch rack.
+Swagman has given the security characteristics of this model some thought.

 Chinook can transport up to two bikes that weigh 45 lbs each.
-Furthermore, I could attach it to hitches that have both 1 1/4″ and 2″ receivers.
+I could attach it to a hitch that has both 1 1/4″ and 2″ hitch receiver.
 However, there’s bad news for all those who prefer fat bikes.
 Namely, they would have to buy the fat tire tray separately.

-All in all, this product seems quite satisfactory to me, especially because it can carry bikes that are heavier than some other models in its price range.
+This product seems satisfactory to me, especially because it can carry two bikes that are heavier than some other models in its price range.
 Therefore, I would recommend it to all owners of 45-lb bikes and those that have unconventional frames.